open-AIMS/ADRIA.jl/docs/src/overview.md

 [Baroni and Tarantola (2014)](https://doi.org/10.1016/j.envsoft.2013.09.022) and is illustrated here with the example below.

-Let $x_i$ be a parameter that is expected to be a discrete value between 1 and 3 (inclusive).
+Let $x_i$ be a factor that is expected to be a discrete value between 1 and 3 (inclusive).
 In other words, there are 3 valid options: $x_i = \{1, 2, 3\}$.

 1. The upper bound is increased by 1, such that $x_i = \{1, 2, 3, 4\}$